Evolution of insects: Evolutionary history

 The insect fossil record extends back some 400 million years to the lower Devonian, while the Pterygotes (winged insects) underwent a major radiation in the Carboniferous.
 The Endopterygota underwent another major radiation in the Permian.
 Survivors of the mass extinction at the P-T boundary evolved in the Triassic to what are essentially the modern Insecta orders that persist to modern times.
 Most modern insect families appeared in the Jurassic, and further diversification probably in genera occurred in the Cretaceous.
 By the Tertiary, there existed many of what are still modern genera; hence, most insects in amber are, indeed, members of extant genera.
 Insects diversified in only about 100 million years into essentially modern forms.

-Insect evolution is characterized by rapid adaptation due to selective pressures exerted by the environment and furthered by high fecundity.
-It appears that rapid radiations and the appearance of new species, a process that continues to this day, result in insects filling all available environmental niches.

 The evolution of insects is closely related to the evolution of flowering plants.
 Insect adaptations include feeding on flowers and related structures, with some 20% of extant insects depending on flowers, nectar or pollen for their food source.
 This symbiotic relationship is even more paramount in evolution considering that more than 2/3 of flowering plants are insect pollinated.
 Insects, particularly mosquitoes and flies, are also vectors of many pathogens that may even have been responsible for the decimation or extinction of some mammalian species.

 Before the Devonian

 Molecular analysis by Gaunt & Miles 2002 suggests that the hexapods diverged from their sister group, the Anostraca (fairy shrimps), at around the start of the Silurian period - coinciding with the appearance of vascular plants on land.

-Misof et. al. suggest that insects could have appeared much earlier, in the Early Ordovician or even Cambrian.
+Misof et al. suggest that insects could have appeared much earlier, in the Early Ordovician or even Cambrian.
 According to this version, the early radiation of insects occurred no later than in marine or coastal environments.
 However, the authors emphasize that due to the lack of insect fossils of the Cambrian to the Silurian, this version remains highly controversial.